Daru-san/SnowyDots/README.md

 # It isn't necessary to separate home and root but I do it anyway
 mkfs.ext4 -L home /dev/home-partition

-# This may not be useful if like me, you only use zram, without swap devices
+# This may not be useful if like me, youuse zram, without swap devices
-# I usually use swap partitions instead of swap files, set up one like this
+# Using swap partitions
-mkswap -L swap /dev/swap-partition # replace with your partition swapon /dev/by-label/swap
+mkswap -L swap /dev/swap-partition swapon /dev/by-label/swap

 # Mount your partitions